lilo-onwuzu/alarmClock/readme.md

 	05.24.2016

 #### _Description_
 	This site implements an alarm clock or timer.
+Tells time through the moment package installed through node/npm.
 	Set alarm time, snooze for 5-10 mins.
 	It is built with a html & js.
 	The js back-end is written in an object oriented form with alarm as the object/construct so multiple alarms can be set.
 	All js code (band-end and front-end) is built in a modular form for simplicity during development.